simvue-io/docs/docs/python-client/artifacts.md

 # Artifacts

 Files, directories or combinations of files and directories can easily be uploaded.
+Python objects such as NumPy arrays, PyTorch Tensors, Matploblib or Plotly plots can also be uploaded.

 ## Saving

-### Individual files
+### Files

 Individual files can be saved using the `save` method.
 One of three categories needs to be specified: